databrary/www/databrary/input/pages/support/how-to-guide/for-institutions.md

 Brief: For Institutions
 Order: 2900

-# Guide for Institutions

 Welcome to Databrary's guide for institutions.
 Institutions play essential roles in the Databrary system.
 This page describes some of them.

 Users who wish to gain access to restricted/non-public content on Databrary must secure formal authorization from an Institution.
-The [Databrary Access Agreement (DAA)](|filename|../agreement.md) and its three Annexes formalize that approval.
+The [Databrary Access Agreement](|filename|../agreement.md) and its three Annexes formalize that approval.
-The DAA grants user and contributor privileges to all shared data in Databrary.
+The Databrary Access Agreement grants user and contributor privileges to all shared data in Databrary.
 Once the agreement is finalized, Authorized Investigators can access identifiable or sensitive data that other Authorized Investigators have shared.

-> **NOTE:**
->
-> Approval for research involving human subjects is **not** required by Databrary in order for a researcher to  become an Authorized Investigator.
+> **NOTE:** Approval for research involving human subjects is **not** required by Databrary in order for a researcher to  become an Authorized Investigator.
 > However, research ethics review **may** be required by an Institution prior to signing the Databrary Access Agreement.

 Contributing data and conducting research using Databrary resources typically require institutional approval.
 However, many uses of Databrary are for pre-research or non-research purposes (e.g. browsing data for ideas, getting video clips for teaching or talks, learning about procedures or methods) and may not require institutional approval for research involving human subjects.

-## Eligible institutions
+# Eligible institutions

 As an academic research data library based at New York University (NYU), Databrary's users come from similar Institutions--academic, research, government, or health entities.
 Institutions eligible to sign the [Databrary Access Agreement](|filename|../agreement.md) must